Mindful Reactions: How Often Do You Let Anger Take the Lead

 Posted in Insights, Motivational, News, Next Steps

-Some believe that good timing is fate, luck, or even grace.
-Timing affects just about everything we do in life, so it's vital to develop an awareness of the right time and place.
+Many believe that good timing is a matter of fate, luck, or even grace.
+Timing affects almost everything we do in life, including how we express emotions like anger.
+Developing an awareness of the right time and place to show anger is vital to managing challenging situations successfully.

 More Motivational Reads Here »